 - Getting the job done – how efficiently and diligently are staff working to fulfill orders?

 - Inventory shrinkage – from the stockroom to the freezer, is the inventory being used for its intended purpose, or is any of it “disappearing?”

 - Meal breaks and snacking – depending on the policy for breaks and meals, are staff taking advantage and feasting at the business’s expense?

 - Mobile pickups – how quick is the service?
 How long are customers being left to wait out in the parking lot?

 - Deliveries – how prompt are the delivery staff?
 If required, are they double-checking orders for completeness and accuracy before leaving?

 As always, an owner/operator always needs those additional pairs of digital eyes that never rest and never blink to ensure their operation remains efficient and focused on customer satisfaction at all times.
-That’s where Solink’s intelligent video solution comes in.
-Chat with us or learn more about our solutions for restaurants here.
+That’s where Solink’s cloud video surveillance system comes in.
+Chat with us or learn more about our business security solutions for restaurants here.

 Subscribe to Our Newsletter

 Receive the latest news, updates, and tips directly in your inbox.